alanionita/100-days-of-code/r1-log.md

 ### R1D9
 Project #5 - Word-And-Character Count.
 Added additional functionality on top of previous project - this time the application will count the number of words with the individual characters.
 I was able to get the application functioning tonight!

+### R1D10
+Project #5 - Word-And-Character Count.
+Went back to revise, organize and clean up code.
+Biggest difference was adding in regex to the .split method to handle line breaks and spaces.
+App is 100% good to go.